akhmadkhasan68/akhmadkhasan68/README.md

 -->

 Hello, I'm Hasan.
-An active informatics engineering student at the University of Muhammadiyah Malang and also had over ±3 years of professional experience in web development and backend services using several technologies such as PHP, Javascript, Python, and SQL databases.
+An active informatics engineering student at the University of Muhammadiyah Malang and also had over ±3 years of professional experience in web development and backend services using several technologies such as PHP, Javascript/Typescript, Python, and SQL databases.
 I love to learn and build new things in development technology, professionally, I have developed several applications using technologies that I am interested in learning about.
 Looking for a position to develop with a company or partner that has energy and freedom of innovation.